Geodesic Length Distribution in Sparse Network Ensembles

 that results in

-We emphasize that this induction relies on assuming $[\Psiaf_{l-2}]_{iu}\triangleq P(\lambda_{iu}>l-2|\phi_i)\approx 1$, which is equivalent to assuming that the conditional PMF $P(\lambda_{ij}=l|\lambda_{ij}>l-1,\phi_i)$ approximates the PMF $P(\lambda_{ij}=l|\phi_i)$.
-In the subcritical regime, (and therefore ignoring the conditioning on $\phi_i$,) this holds for any value of $l$ in a network of finite (but large) size $n$, since $j$ is almost surely on a different component from $i$'s, i.e. $P(\lambda_{ij}>l-1)\approx 1$.
-In the supercritical regime, this holds for any bounded value of $l$ in the infinite-size limit, since the shortest path between any two arbitrary nodes is almost surely no less than $l$, and thus the event $\lambda_{ij}>l-1$ does not inform $\lambda_{ij}=l$.
-For finite-sized networks in the supercritical regime, this approximation will evidently work only for smaller path lengths.
-More precisely, for geodesic lengths longer than $\order{\log n}$---which is around the mode of the SPLD---boundary effects due to finite network size become apparent, Eq. \ref{eq:spd_analytic_omega_8} no longer holds, and Eq. \ref{eq:spd_analytic_omega} stops being a tight bound on the actual conditional PMF.
+We emphasize that this induction relies on the application of the sparsity assumption: asymptotically, the survival function $[\Psiaf_{l-2}]_{iu}\triangleq \condprob{\lambda_{iu}>l-2}{\phi_i}$ is unity or, equivalently, the conditional PMF $\condprob{\lambda_{ij}=l}{\lambda_{ij}>l-1,\phi_i}$ is the PMF $\condprob{\lambda_{ij}=l}{\phi_i}$.
+In the subcritical regime (and therefore ignoring the conditioning on $\phi_i$), this holds for any value of $l$ in a network of finite (but large) size $n$, since $j$ is almost surely on a different component from $i$'s, i.e. $\prob{\lambda_{ij}>l-1}\approx 1$.
+In the supercritical regime, this holds for any finite value of $l$ in the infinite-size limit, since a shortest path between any two arbitrary nodes is almost surely no shorter than $l$, and thus the almost-sure event $\lambda_{ij}>l-1$ does not inform the almost-never event $\lambda_{ij}=l$.
+(We will rigorously state in Ref. \onlinecite{loomba2024geodesics2} that there is a direct connection between the existence of a giant component in the infinite-size limit and the support over which this approximation holds.)
+For finite-sized networks in the supercritical regime, this approximation will evidently work only for smaller geodesic lengths.
+More precisely, for geodesic lengths that scale as $\bigtheta{\log n}$---which is around the mode of the GLD---correlations due to finite network size become apparent, Eq. \eqref{eq:spd_analytic_omega_8} no longer holds, and Eq. \eqref{eq:spd_analytic_omega} stops being a tight approximation on the actual conditional PMF.
 (See Appendix \ref{sec:apdx_finite_size} for details.)
-In fact, the ``conditional PMF'' encoded by $\Omegaaf_l$ may not be a valid probability measure.
-However, it yields an expression for the survival function matrix from Eq. \ref{eq:spd_analytic_psi} in terms of sum of powers of $\avg{A}$:
+As shown by the bound in Eq. \eqref{eq:omegaaf_bernoulli_bound}, the ``conditional PMF'' encoded by the RHS in Eq. \eqref{eq:spd_analytic_omega} will always overestimate the analytic conditional PMF given by Eq. \eqref{eq:spd_main_omega} and in practice it may not be a valid probability measure.
+Nevertheless, it yields an expression for the survival function matrix in Eq. \eqref{eq:spd_analytic_psi} in terms of the sum of powers of $\avg{\mat{A}}$: